surf-visualization/blospray/readme.md

 as it can already be used to produce useful visualizationz, but lots of things are still missing and not all errors are gracefully handled.

-In case you give it a try and/or have remarks and questions, let us know at visualization@surfsara.nl!
+In case you give it a try and/or have remarks or questions, let us know at visualization@surfsara.nl!

 ## Goals